NYC ADUs Made Simple

 -

-Our three most popular detached ADU models range from $300 to $350 per square foot, depending on size, layout, site conditions, and finishes.
+Our typical detached ADU model ranges from $300 to $350 per square foot, depending on size, layout, site conditions, and finishes.
 Final pricing is confirmed after the plans are approved by the city.

 -